-I am a self-proclaimed tea lover.
-Tea motivates me out of bed in the morning, pulls me through my 9am lecture, and enables me to function as a living, breathing human being knowing that it is only hours until I can have my next cup of tea.
+Tea motivates me out of bed in the morning, pulls me through my 9am lecture, and enables me to function as a living, breathing human being knowing that it is only hours until I can have my next cup.

 Surprisingly, however, we Brits appear to know very little about the history of our beloved tea.
 What continues to astonish me is how few people know about Newcastle’s legacy in the world of tea.
 Earl Grey tea is named after Charles Grey, 2nd Earl Grey, who was British Prime Minister in the 1830s and to whom Grey’s Monument is dedicated.
 There are many rumours about how the role he played in the creation of the first cup of Earl Grey.
 The story I personally heard was that, following the completion of his studies, Grey began a “grand tour” around the world, seen somewhat as the norm for aristocratic families, in which the young graduate would travel to visit family friends and experience new cultures around the globe.
 Upon arriving in China, however, he was dismayed to discovered that his beloved English tea didn’t taste quite as nice when used with Chinese water; and thus he commissioned a manufacturer in China to produce a new type of tea which was suited to the water there, and so Earl Grey tea was born.
 This, however, appears to have been disproved, as it is argued that Grey never actually set foot in China.
 A variation of this story, verified by the Grey family, is that the tea was specially blended by a Chinese Mandarin-speaker for Grey, to suit the water at Howick Hall, Northumberland, because bergamot counters the natural taste of the lime found in the local water there.
 Following this, the tea was used by Lady Grey when she entertained friends in London as a political hostess, and its popularity there led to the global success Earl Grey has today.

-Tearooms are becoming increasingly popular in Britain among the younger generations.
-This comes as surveys suggest that decreasing numbers of British students are choosing to drink alcohol.
+Tearooms are becoming increasingly popular in Britain among the younger generations, as decreasing numbers of students are choosing to drink alcohol

 Tearooms offer a guilt-free way of socialising: no hangovers, no excessive calories, and certainly no questionable Snapchat stories the next day after a mad night on English breakfast or camomile tea.
 This is especially the case following the rise in late-night tearooms and cafes such as Quilliams Brothers which is open til midnight; this offers the perfect late-night socialising opportunity when your house is a tip and a pint sounds like you might miss your 9am.
 Independent tearooms in particularly have becoming incredibly popular, with coffee chains such as Starbucks being criticised by younger generations for their excessive use of plastic, rather high prices, and penchant for avoiding taxes.
 Furthermore, in an age where social media increasingly dominates people’s perceptions of themselves and each other, tearooms offer the opportunity to get some fab Instagram posts, with Quilliams Brothers, Olive & Bean and Cake Stories being renowned for their beautiful décor and presentation of tea and cakes.